 - Interviews and interactions with faculty and staff

 To be considered for the internship, students must agree to abide by the program's code of conduct, register for and remain enrolled in POLS 4095 during the semester they intern, and must fulfill the responsibilities of the agency.
 The internship is not a "class" in the traditional sense.
 Students attend a mandatory orientation at the beginning of the semester and complete three assignments throughout the semester, but their primary responsibility is to do quality work at their intern agency.
 Students will receive a grade for their internship, and students who fail to complete the internship or fulfill its requirements will receive an F. For the part-time option, students will earn three hours of credit.
-In paid internships (with the City of Huntsville) the student must work 16-20 hours per week; students in unpaid internships must work approximately 10 hours per week.
+In paid internships (with the City of Huntsville) the student must work 16-20 hours per week; students in unpaid internships must work approximately 10-20 hours per week (depending on the internship).
 For the full-time option, students work full-time at their agencies and earn six hours of credit.

 Credit for internships cannot be given after the fact.
 That is, students cannot setup their own internships and then seek credit after the internship has been secured.
 If you are interested in a specific internship, please check with the Intern Director Mike Yawn to see about the feasibility of receiving credit.
 Credit will not be given to students who do not meet the regular qualifications, for internships with family or friends of the family, or with agencies without institutionalized procedures.
 Because the Political Science Department and LEAP Center want students to be successful in their internship the student should expect to work closely with advisors to insure that they have an appropriate number of hours while attempting an internship for credit.